Inland Revenue Department (New Zealand)

-Inland Revenue or Inland Revenue Department (IRD; Te Tari Taake) is the public service department of New Zealand charged with advising the government on tax policy, collecting and disbursing payments for social support programmes, and collecting tax.
+Inland Revenue Department (IRD; Te Tari Taake) is the public service department of New Zealand charged with advising the government on tax policy, collecting and disbursing payments for social support programmes, and collecting tax.

-Inland Revenue's Māori name is an older spelling of Te Tari Tāke, meaning 'The Department [of] Tax'.
-Despite long vowels in Māori now being expressed with macrons over the vowel rather than double vowels, the department continues to use the double vowel due to the resemblance of the word tāke to the English word take.

 History

 Inland Revenue started out as the Land Tax Department in 1878.
 The department was renamed the Land and Income Tax Department in 1892 with the central office set up in Wellington.

 Only in 1952, when the organisation joined with the Stamp Duties Department, was the organisation known as the Inland Revenue Department.

 In 1995, a Rewrite Advisory Panel was established to consider and advise on issues arising during the rewriting of the income tax legislation, as part of New Zealand tax reform arising from the Working Party on the Reorganisation of the Income Tax Act 1976.
 The panel was disestablished in 2014 at the completion of the tax reform.

+Inland Revenue's Māori name, Te Tari Taake, means 'The Department of Tax'.
+Despite long vowels in Māori now being most commonly expressed with macrons over the vowel rather than double vowels, the department continues to use the double vowel due to the resemblance of the word tāke to the English word take.